denghanyu/app-docs/en/prep/choose-basemap.md

 * iOS: Apple Map, Google Map
 * Android: Gaode Map, Google Map

-## Ways to swtich between different maps
+## Ways to switch between different maps

 * **iOS:** Click the gear icon in the top-right corner.
 Choose a map in the popup window.